Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Training beyond the first year requires either a J-1 visa (see above) or an H-1B visa.
 An H-1B visa is institution-specific and requires the host institution to petition the USCIS for sponsorship.
 This visa is valid for a maximum stay of six years and requires the passing of Steps I, II and III of USMLE.
 [Step II now includes English Proficiency.]

 Foreign nationals who are graduates of international medical schools may qualify for H-1B sponsorship.
 In order to qualify for H-1B sponsorship, the foreign medical graduate must possess a "Post Graduate Training Authorization Letter" [previously referred to as "Applicant Status Letter"] issued by the Medical Board of California in addition to Steps I, II and III of USMLE.

 For additional information, foreign nationals considering a Cedars-Sinai training program should contact:

-Cedars-Sinai Visa & International Service Administration (VISA) Academic Human Resources
+Cedars-Sinai Visa & Immigration Service Administration (VISA) Academic Human Resources

 |Immigration and Licensing|